 Jane Grigson didn’t come very useful this time around.
 In her otherwise brilliant The Fruit Book, rhubarb has a marginal role: she made it pretty clear that it wasn’t really her thing.
-She then gives a really peculiar suggestion to poach it in the deep fryer.
-Now, you didn’t think about it, did you?
-Maybe this is why my poached rhubarb often turns to mush – or shall I rather say compote?
-Maybe it’s because I get too distracted too easily, but then again I also don’t have any counter space for a deep fryer.
-Anyway, no trace of rhubarb pickles there, so I turned elsewhere for inspiration.
+So I turned elsewhere for inspiration.

-These pickles work wonders with oily fish like mackerel or sardines, either smoked or grilled, as their acidity will cut through the fat and create a nice contrast of textures.
-Some say they are also good with hard cheese such as a good farmhouse cheddar or even a Gruyere.
-I am keen to try this pairing next, or hear your thoughts if you give it a try.
+These pickles work wonders with oily fish like mackerel or sardines, either smoked or grilled.
+They are also good with hard cheese such as a good farmhouse cheddar or even a Gruyere, or roast pork.

 Line two sterilised pint jars with lids.
 Rinse the rhubarb stalks, scrubbing any residual soil, and trim the leaves and brown ends.
 Cut into 2-cm long pieces and pack them into the two jars.
 Divide the rest of the spices between the two jars, then set aside.

 In a small saucepan, combine the cider vinegar, water, sugar and salt and bring to a boil.
 Whisk often to help dissolve the sugar and salt.
 As soon as the pickling liquid is boiling and the sugar and salt are dissolved, pour it into the jars until the liquid covers the rhubarb pieces.
 Close immediately with the sterilised lids.
 Allow to cool before storing in the refrigerator.